Tom yum goong translates to an easy and authentic Thai spicy shrimp soup made with lemongrass, galangal, mushrooms, and fish sauce. Yum!

 What makes tom yum goong so compelling?
 The fact that it’s so easy yet tastes so authentic?
-Its elusive lilt of lemongrass.
-The sour, puckery smack of tamarind.
-The warm-your-belly pervasiveness of galangal.
-And the unmistakably forthright—and, let’s face it, slightly funky—flavor of fish sauce.
-They meld to marvie effect in this exquisitely authentic rendering of an oft-replicated, but rarely-true-to-tradition, Thai soup.
+Its elusive lilt of lemongrass?
+The sour, puckery smack of tamarind?
+The warm-your-belly pervasiveness of galangal?
+The unmistakably forthright—and, let’s face it, slightly funky—flavor of fish sauce?
+Or how they meld to marvie effect in this exquisitely authentic rendering of an oft-replicated, but rarely-true-to-tradition, Thai soup?
 Pucker up for a perfectly pitched and traditional tang from Thai chef Tanaporn Tangwibulchai of Thai Market.
 It’s on the waaaay Upper West Side, it’s where chef Tangwibulchai presides, and it’s what we’re hearing uttered in hushed, nay, reverential tones by those who know Thai food.
 This recipe has been updated.
 Originally published March 5, 2013.–Renee Schettler Rossi

 Tom Yum Goong Soup Recipe